Healthdirect Free Australian health advice you can count on.

 How is multiple sclerosis diagnosed?

-Sometimes it can take years to reach a diagnosis because there is no single test for MS. A person will be diagnosed with MS if there is evidence of lesions in different parts of the central nervous system, at different times, with no other explanation than MS.
+It can be hard to reach a diagnosis because there is no single test for MS. You will be diagnosed with MS if there is evidence of damage in different parts of your central nervous system, at different times, with no explanation other than MS.

 How is multiple sclerosis treated?

-There are medicines available that can ease muscle spasms, pain, continence problems, tiredness, depression and other symptoms.
+There are medicines available that can ease many symptoms of MS, such as muscle stiffness, pain, bladder or bowel problems, tiredness, depression and anxiety.

 Resources and support